-Are you looking for the best way of becoming a professional Python developer?
-After reading this article, you will have a crystal clear plan of how to start learning Python.
+Are you looking for the best way to become a professional Python developer?
+After reading this article, you will have a crystal clear plan for learning Python.

 You don’t need any programming skills for this plan to work.
 In short, you invest 70% of your learning time in practical projects and 30% in mastering the basics and theory to make fewer mistakes and learn the concepts.

 Why Learn Python?